Windows Tweaks Logo Microsoft PC Help - 02 blue red

 pagefile sys what is it delete minimize move disable instructions Sandro Villinger expert from Windows Tweaks

-This system file, which is often tens of gigabytes in size, is also called a swap file and acts as a virtual working memory: It steps in when the physical working memory (RAM) of your PC reaches its limits.
+This system file, which is often tens of gigabytes in size, is also called a swap file and acts as a virtual working memory: it steps in when the physical working memory (RAM) of your PC reaches its limits.

 Delete, reduce, enlarge, adjust: